 Many flights into, out of Lindbergh Field canceled

-SAN DIEGO - Flight delays and cancelations continue at Lindbergh Field Tuesday due to weather in the East Coast, but local forecasters say dense fog posed a challenge to travelers.
+Flight delays and cancelations continue at Lindbergh Field Tuesday due to weather in the East Coast, but local forecasters say dense fog posed a challenge to travelers.

 A shallow marine layer and weak onshore flow blanketed San Diego County's coastal areas with dense fog early Tuesday.

 Visibility for motorists was at a quarter mile of less at times, according to the National Weather Service, which issued a dense fog advisory for coastal areas until 8 a.m.